netgen-layouts/layouts-docs/cookbook/custom_block_view_types.rst

 Note that when you disable a block view type or an item view type, they will still be used by the rendering engine.
-However, you will not be able to save the block configuration any more in Block Manager app until you change the (item) view type to some other enabled one.
+However, you will not be able to save the block configuration any more in layout editing app until you change the (item) view type to some other enabled one.